shu-han-yang/SunnyAnimate/_posts/2024-07-25-Markdown test.md

 ---
 layout: default
-title: Markdown test post
+title: Post image test ~
 thumbnail: images/2024-06-29-01.JPG
 ---

-# Markdown test
+# Post imgae test

-This is a test for markdown.
+This is a test for inserting image path in posts running by jekyll on GitHun Pages.

 =============
 ### Summary